-Soft, luxurious accessories to keep you organized and comfortable as you work.
+Soft, luxurious workspace accessories to keep you organized and comfortable as you work.

 Oakywood has quickly become one of my favorite accessory companies.
 They focus on making high-quality wooden products that make consumers’ lives easier.
 And, even though they primarily have wooden goods in their product catalog, they are also branching out into felt products.
 I’ve been using three different felt products for a couple of weeks now and I adore them.
 The Felt & Cork Desk Pad, Cable Organizers, and iPad Case are all premium-level products that certainly dress up any desk space.